 When airbag deployment fails, or it deploys at the wrong time, the car manufacturer or airbag manufacturer may have legal liability.

-In accordance with Florida Statue 95.11, the statute of limitations for product liability lawsuits in Florida is four years, which means that following an injury, you have four years to make a claim.
+In accordance with the statute of limitations for product liability lawsuits in Florida is two years, which means that following an injury, you have two years to make a claim.
 We understand that the laws around product liability are complex, which is why we offer a free consultation.

 There are three legal theories for holding them accountable: